sgithuku/Chagula/README.md

 **This is still very early in its development, so things are broken!**

-### Why Chagula?
+### Why the name Chagula?

-It's a Swahili abstraction of Chakula (food) and Chagua (to choose) - we couldn't think of anything better!
+It's a Swahili abstraction of Chakula (food) and Chagua (to choose) - couldn't think of anything better!

 ### Features

-- Add your own recipes and cuisines
+- Add your own recipes and cuisines (food categories for the less fancy)
 - Build your list of meals you want to eat
 - Track whether you've eaten them or not
 - Basic search/filtering